vilicvane/x-value/README.md

 Date.encode(server, date);  // new Date('2022-03-31T16:00:00.000Z')
 ```

-Or decode packed data of a medium to value:
+Or decode packed data of mediums to values:

 ```ts
 // All result in '6246056b1be8cbf6ca18401f'